From before you go to while you’re on the road, these free apps will help your road trip go a lot smoother so you can have more fun.

 From before you go to when you’re on the road, there are tons of tools to help you navigate your way from point A to point B and everywhere in between.
 I try to keep a lean phone while traveling to conserve battery life, so these are the road trip apps that I consider necessary.

 Essential Free Road Trip Apps

-Roadtrippers is my favorite road trip planning app.
-I used it for both cross-country trips, and it enabled me to find destinations I wouldn't have without it.
+Roadtrippers is one of my favorite road trip planning apps.
+I used it for both cross-country trips, and it enabled me to find destinations I wouldn’t have without it.

 Basically, RoadTrippers is a website and app that helps you plan road trips by allowing you to plot points on a map.
 It then calculates the best route between them and helps you find info about what’s along the route.
 You can use it for ideas for which road trip you’d like to take, or if you’ve already got a destination planned, what to see along the way.
 You can see things to do, lodging, restaurants, gas stations, and more within thirty miles of your planned route.